Tag Archive : ITR for F&O Loss

 Latest Updates – Budget 2025 & Foreign Asset Disclosure

-• No change in basic taxation rule – RSUs/ESOPs are still taxed as perquisites at the time of vesting/exercise and as capital gains at the time of sale.
+• No broad change in the basic principle that RSUs / ESOPs are first taxed as perquisites and later as capital gains on sale.

 2. Disclosure of Foreign Assets